ibm-cloud-docs/appid/mfa.md

 {{site.data.keyword.appid_short_notm}} MFA is supported as part of the OAuth 2.0 authorization code flow for Cloud Directory users through the Login Widget.
 If you're using enterprise sign-in with SAML 2.0 or social login, you can enable MFA through that identity provider.
 {: note}

-Check out the following diagram to see how the MFA flow works.
+Check out the following diagram to see how the MFA flow works for email or SMS.

 ![MFA flow](images/mfa.png){: caption="Figure 1.
 Cloud Directory MFA flow" caption-side="bottom"}